-- The performance of a vehicle using biodiesel maybe somewhat reduced. - · Fuel consumption of a vehicle using biodiesel may be slightly higher. - RME fuel is resistant to the cold down to approx. -10°C. - At temperatures below -10°C, we recommend using winter diesel fuel. - Your vehicle is designed to be refuelled with up to a maximum of 7% biodiesel blend, in accordance with the DIN 51628 standard.
+- The performance of a vehicle using biodiesel maybe somewhat reduced. - Fuel consumption of a vehicle using biodiesel may be slightly higher. - RME fuel is resistant to the cold down to approx. -10°C. - At temperatures below -10°C, we recommend using winter diesel fuel.

+• Your vehicle is designed to be refuelled with up to a maximum of 7% blended biodiesel, in accordance with the DIN 51628 standard.

-- RME fuel can damage the fuel system in vehicles which are not suitably adjusted. - If you decide to use biodiesel in your vehicle, please use only RME fuel which is DIN E 14.214 compliant. - If you use biodiesel that does not meet the required standard, the fuel filter could become clogged.
+• RME fuel can damage the fuel system in vehicles which are not suitably adjusted.

+• If you refuel with biodiesel, please be sure that it conforms to the DIN E 14.214 standard.

+• If you use biodiesel that does not meet the required standard, the fuel filter could become clogged.

-- In case of low exterior temperatures and a fuel biodiesel percentage of higher than 50%, an increase in gas emission may occur during operation of the independent heating. - The fuel filter may become clogged when fuel is changed to biodiesel.
+• In case of low exterior temperatures and a fuel biodiesel percentage of higher than 50%, an increase in gas emission may occur during operation of the independent heating.

+The fuel filter may become clogged when fuel is changed to biodiesel.
 For this reason, we recommend you that, when having run 300 or 400 km after a fuel change, the fuel filter change must also be done.
-Also note the instructions in the Inspection and Maintenance plan. - If the vehicle is to remain parked for more than about two weeks, we recommend filling the fuel tank with biodiesel and driving about 50 km in order to avoid damage to the injection system.
+Also note the instructions in the Inspection and Maintenance plan.

+• If the vehicle is to remain parked for more than about two weeks, we recommend filling the fuel tank with biodiesel and driving about 50 km in order to avoid damage to the injection system.